Roman chamomile: benefits, dosage, contraindications

 Allergies: avoid

-The use of Roman chamomile may cause an allergic reaction in individuals sensitive to the Asteraceae/Compositae family.
-Members of this family include marigolds, daisies, arnica, and many other plants.
+Use of Roman chamomile may cause an allergic reaction in people sensitive to the Asteraceae/Compositae family.
+Members of this family include marigolds, daisies, arnica and many other plants.

 Contraindications